On-ground calibrations of the GRID-02 gamma-ray detector: Data analysis and results

 \subsection{Effective area and angular response}

 The on-axis effective area is measured with the X-ray beam, calibrated against the standard HPGe detector.
 The results are shown in Fig.~\ref{fig:effective_area_low_energies} in comparison with the simulated effective area using Geant4.
 We note that the flux of the X-ray beam is unstable and further investigation reveals a systematic error of 5\%.
 Since the fluctuation of beam intensity is equivalent to the measurement of a data point in time scale, the systematic error of 5\% has been added into the error budget of the data from both detectors.
 Consequently, a systematic error of around 7.1\% is added to the effective area result.
-Although the measurements have relatively large uncertainties, the data agree with the simulation result within errors with a average discrepancy of 5.9\%, especially around the K-edge of gadolinium.
+Although the measurements have relatively large uncertainties, the data agree with the simulation result within errors with an average discrepancy of 5.9\%, especially around the K-edge of gadolinium.
+For the calibration of existing space gamma-ray observation missions, e.g. Fermi GBM \cite{bissaldi_ground-based_2009}, the measurement error of effective area should be less than 10\%.
+Therefore, the calibration result of the on-axis effective area is considered to be acceptable, especially for the comparison with Geant4 simulations.
 This implies that the simulation can be used to generate the spectral response.